-THE international research community is collaborating to construct ever more intense sources of electromagnetic radiation to address the most challenging questions in living and condensed matter sciences.
+THE international research community is collaborating to construct ever more intense sources to address the most challenging questions in living and condensed matter sciences.
 X-rays were used to determine the double helical structure of DNA by Rosalind Franklin to revolutionise biology.
 It must have taken Franklin weeks to get this pattern using conventional X-ray tubes in 1952.
-This can now be done with a synchrotron light source in seconds.
+This can now be done in seconds.
 In order to understand and deal with health problems associated with thousands of proteins, the detailed structure of these proteins must be determined.
-This is a main job of light sources and they are being used to study viruses.
+This is a main job of light sources and they are used to study viruses.
 Biomedical, environmental, human heritage issues and concerns are local, which is why so many light sources are needed.
-Although there are more than 50 light sources and hundreds of beamlines, the user communities have grown faster needing light sources for their fundamental, applied and industrial research.
-There is often a wait of months or years to get access.
+Although there are more than 50 light sources and hundreds of beamlines, the user communities have grown faster requiring light sources for their fundamental, applied and industrial research.
+There is often a wait of months or years to get access, thus the need for more light sources, especially in developing countries.